logzio/public-api/query/readme.md

   }'
 ```
 ### Request Header:
-- X-USER-TOKEN : contains the token which was provided by Logz.io in order to access the API.
+- X-USER-TOKEN : contains a token in order to access the API.
+Navigate to the cogwheel --> User Tokens page to generate this token.

 ### Request Body, in JSON Format: